 Stay motivated by printing your own list and reading it daily.

 Let's face it.
-Most of us have the best intentions when we start a new workout program.
+Most of us have the best intentions when we start a new workout plan.
 "This is the time that I will actually stick to bodybuilding and not quit!" or "Last time I was forced to quit because I was too busy to lift, but this time I am serious!"

 Something went wrong and we ended up sitting on our lazy butts for six months straight as our muscles went into hiding and our waists expanded.